 If a participant is either terminated for cause or voluntarily resigns prior to the end of the applicable vesting period, all RTUs are cancelled on the date of cessation of employment and no payments are made in respect of such RTUs.
 If a participant's employment is terminated (i) due to death; (ii) retirement; or (iii) by the Trust without cause, then the RTUs that do not have conditions to vesting related to performance measures shall vest on a prorata basis for the period of time the participant was actively employed.
-The RTUs that have conditions to vesting related to performance measures shall remain eligible to vest on a pro-rata basis for the period of time the participant was actively employed (to the extent the applicable conditions to vesting are ultimately satisfied).
+The RTUs that have conditions to vesting related to performance measures shall remain eligible to vest on a prorata basis for the period of time the participant were conditions to vesting are ultimately satisfied).
 All other RTUs are cancelled.
 Settlement of vested RTUs is made as soon as practicable following the last day of active employment.
 A summary of Killam's RTU Plan can be found on pages 52 and 53.